Skip to main content

 Welcome to Prepare and Serve, an Irish Food Blog.

-I’m Gillian, creator of the above mentioned blog, here to teach you how to cook traditional Irish food and food the Irish love!
+I’m Gillian, an Irish Food Blogger, here to teach you how to cook traditional Irish food and food the Irish love!

 Throughout this website, you’ll learn: